mohan3001/play/README.md

 # Enterprise Playwright AI Automation Framework

-A comprehensive, enterprise-grade automation framework that combines Playwright with AI capabilities for intelligent test generation, execution, and management.
+A comprehensive, enterprise-grade framework that combines Playwright with AI capabilities for intelligent test generation, execution, and management.

+## Getting Started

+- Link your local or remote Playwright repository using the Git Integration UI or API.
+- The system will use your linked repo for all test management and execution.
+- See SETUP.md for environment and configuration details.

 ## 🚀 Features